sghoseWI/DisclosUR/functionality.md

 2. The OpenStates script makes a call to an API and returns a packet of information about a lawmakers
   * This information is then stored in a Lawmaker model, as the model's attributes
-  * A state model is created and associated with the lawmaker (or is it easier to pre-create all the State models?)
+  * A state model is created and associated with the lawmaker.
   * For the purposes of populating the database, we will not query states that we know do not have business interest information

 3. The lawmaker information is passed to a script that queries the CPI database